icub-tech-iit/documentation/docs/temperature_sensors/general/overview.md

 The correct configuration ensures that the motor temperature is read and forwarded to yarprobotinterface, but currently this measure in not published on the yarp `stateExt` port.
 Therefore the user needs to develop a module application similar to [this one](https://github.com/MSECode/motionControlModule), in order to read the temperature.

 In addition, the user module can retrieve the `warningTemperatureLimits` and check if the temperature exceeds that limit to put the motor in a safer state with lower current consumption.
-Is it important to notice that the firmware put the motor in fault when the temperature goes beyond the `hardwareTemperatureLimits`.
+Is it important to notice that the firmware puts the motor in fault when the temperature goes beyond the `hardwareTemperatureLimits`.
 More details on the temperature flow are available in the section [data flow](../software/dataflow.md)